Why Make It GF?

 When we first started, the GF in our name stood for "gluten free."
 However, GF has now come to mean grain free as well.

-One of the best things about opening our shop in Canton, Connecticut is the wonderful customers we've met and learned from.
-We did not realize that for some conditions, merely going gluten free is enough, they must also avoid grains.
+When we first opened, we did not realize that for some conditions, merely going gluten free is enough, they must also avoid grains.
 Rice of course is a grain, and rice flour is a standard ingredient in many gluten free products, including our original versions.

 At Make it GF, we want to serve the the most customers possible, so we decided to see if removing the grain (rice) from our products would leave us with the same great taste and texture.
 To our surprise and joy, removing the rice actually improved the texture of some products.
 The taste was great in all cases.